Retargeting campaigns: 25 tips from marketing experts

 Consider imagery and audience overlap

 “In the context of an abandoned cart targeted audience, product shots that feature the product will outperform any other creative, but it’s rare that retargeting campaigns use only these.
-Generally speaking, combining lifestyle and product images and video in the same ad unit, say a collection ad unit or carousel ad unit, tend to perform well. ”
+Generally speaking, combining lifestyle and product images and video in the same ad unit, say a collection ad unit or carousel ad unit, tends to perform well. ”

 -John Pellinghelli, Co-Founder of Metric Digital